-If you do, I’ve got great news for you.
-My third grade math curriculum will make teaching mini lessons (and the rest of math workshop) a breeze.
-This growing bundle has a full year of done-for-you lessons.
+My math units, available for grades 2-4, come with ready-to-use PowerPoints that will make teaching mini lessons (and the rest of math workshop) a breeze.
+These full year curricula include done-for-you math lessons.
 With the daily PowerPoints, all you have to do is open and teach.
 They guide you through the whole group instruction with an interactive mini lesson that kids love.

-But the curriculum is so much more than mini lessons.
-The curriculum includes ten units that cover all the third grade standards.
+But these curricula are so much more than mini lessons.
+Both grades include ten units that cover all the essential grade-level standards.
 Each unit includes:

 - An “At a Glance” calendar